E1P (Explorer 1 Prime) [Montana Space Grant Consortium]

 The launch on a Taurus-3110 failed on 04.03.2011 when the payload fairing did not separate.

 A second flight model, E1P U2, was launched through the NASA Educational Launch of Nanosatellites (ELaNa) program in October 2011.
 After reaching successfully orbit, it was renamed HRBE (William A. Hiscock Radiation Belt Explorer).
+After deployment, E1P U2 stayed magnetically attached to another cubesat, M-Cubed/COVE.
+The exact cause of the conjunction is unknown, and it is hypothesized that it was caused by the magnets in both satellites.
+Both CubeSats include a permanent magnet for passive attitude control.
+HRBE did not suffer due to this connection.

 |Type / Application:||Magnetospheric Research|